 - Princeton Fitness & Wellness Center

 Admission to the Pulmonary Rehabilitation Program is by physician referral only.
 Before beginning your rehabilitation program, your physician will arrange for an exercise stress test and other tests required to participate.
-University Medical Center of Princeton at Plainsboro participates in many insurance programs and Medicare.
+Princeton Medical Center participates in many insurance programs and Medicare.
 Our staff will assist you with the insurance process.

 For those who would like to learn more about our program and eligibility requirements, we offer a free consultative visit.
 No physician referral is required.

 Pulmonary rehabilitation is available at:

 Princeton Medical Center

 One Plainsboro Road, Plainsboro, NJ